 Over 20 years after some of the first commercially-ready ISO Class 1 enclosures were constructed, these environments remain rare for the typical cleanroom production environment.
 The majority of cleanroom-produced components and materials do not require such stringent environmental controls.

-Class 1 cleanrooms must exchange an extraordinary amount of airflow, anywhere from 300 - 600 air changes per hour.
+ISO 1 cleanrooms must exchange an extraordinary amount of airflow, anywhere from 300 - 600 air changes per hour.
 Unless maintenance or servicing is required, cleanrooms maintain a 24-hour operating cycle to maintain continuous positive pressure, even when the room is not occupied.

-ISO Class 3 cleanrooms are typical for aerospace, satellite, and nanofabrication environments where even the tiniest particles can compromise, degrade, diminish shelf life, or cause early and latent stage failures.
+ISO 3 cleanrooms are typical for aerospace, satellite, and nanofabrication environments where even the tiniest particles can compromise, degrade, diminish shelf life, or cause early and latent stage failures.

 ISO Class 4 environments cater to extremely clean applications such as electronics manufacturing, thin-film materials, displays, and optics.
 ISO 4 cleanrooms are ideally free of virtually any organic material.

 ISO Class 5 cleanrooms are common requirements for cell culture, DNA/RNA amplification, microbiology research, and/or sterile/non-sterile pharmaceutical compounding.
 In most cases, ISO 5 air quality is only required where products are exposed to the air or surfaces.
 Therefore, a cleanroom with a laminar flow hood or biological safety cabinet typically serves as a "cleanroom within a cleanroom".

 ISO Class 5 air is considered the working standard for sterile and non-sterile compounding when preparing single-dose vial preparation, IV bags, and syringes.
 ISO Class 5 air quality is required in the direct compounding area and must contain less than 100,00 particles per cubic meter.